-• See "Determining the correct amount of starting material", page 30.
+See "Determining the correct amount of starting material", page 27.

 - If using the RNeasy Kit for the first time, read "Important Notes" (page 19).
-If working with RNA for the first time, read Appendix A (page 78). - Cell pellets can be stored at -90 to -65°C for later use or used directly in the procedure.
+If working with RNA for the first time, read Appendix A (page 73). - Cell pellets can be stored at -90 to -65°C for later use or used directly in the procedure.
 Determine the number of cells before freezing.
 Frozen cell pellets should be thawed slightly so that they can be dislodged by flicking the tube in step 2.
 Homogenized cell lysates from step 3 can be stored at -90 to -65°C for several months.
 Frozen lysates should be incubated at 37°C in a water bath until completely thawed and salts are dissolved.
 Avoid prolonged incubation, which may compromise RNA integrity.
 If any insoluble material is visible, centrifuge for 5 min at 3000-5000 x g.
-Transfer supernatant to a new RNase-free glass or polypropylene tube, and continue with step 4. - Buffer RLT may form a precipitate upon storage.
+Transfer supernatant to a new RNAse-free glass or polypropylene tube, and continue with step 4. - Buffer RLT may form a precipitate upon storage.
 If necessary, redissolve by warming, and then place at room temperature. - Buffer RLT and Buffer RW1 contain a guanidine salt and are therefore not compatible with disinfecting reagents containing bleach.
-See page 6 for Safety Information. - Perform all steps of the procedure at room temperature.
+See page 7 for safety information. - Perform all steps of the procedure at room temperature.
 During the procedure, work quickly. - Perform all centrifugation steps at 20-25°C in a standard microcentrifuge.
 Ensure that the centrifuge does not cool below 20°C.

 - Do not use more than 106 cells per prep.
-The cell numbers in each prep should be similar (no more than a two-fold difference between the highest and lowest) to allow uniform flow rates on the vacuum manifold. - Between loading steps, switch off the vacuum and ventilate the manifold to maintain uniform conditions for each sample.
-This can be done with a vacuum regulator inserted between the vacuum source and the vacuum manifold. - Always use caution and wear safety glasses when working near a vacuum manifold under pressure. - Always leave the lids of the RNeasy spin columns open while applying vacuum. - The flow-through from each vacuum step is collected in the QIAvac 24 Plus, which can hold the waste from 24 samples.
-At the end of the procedure, discard the liquid waste and clean the vacuum manifold as described in the QIAvac 24 Plus Handbook.
+The cell numbers in each prep should be similar (no more than a twofold difference between the highest and lowest) to allow uniform flow rates on the vacuum manifold. - Between loading steps, switch off the vacuum and ventilate the manifold to maintain uniform conditions for each sample.
+This can be done with a vacuum regulator inserted between the vacuum source and the vacuum manifold. - Always use caution and wear safety glasses when working near a vacuum manifold under pressure. - Always leave the lids of the RNeasy spin columns open while applying vacuum. - The flow-through from each vacuum step is collected in the QIAvac 24 Plus, in the QIAvac 24 base, or in the QIAvac 6S waste tray.
+Each can hold the waste from 24 samples.
+At the end of the procedure, discard the liquid waste and clean the vacuum manifold as described in the QIAvac 24 Plus Handbook or QIAvac Handbook.
 If using other vacuum manifolds, follow the supplier's instructions.